 Earned income was defined earlier as pay for personal services performed.
-Some types of income are not easily identified as earned or unearned income.
-These types of income -specifically, income from sole proprietorships, partnerships, and corporations, stock options, pensions and annuities, royalties, rents, and fringe benefits - are further explained in Chapter 4 of Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.
+For further information on specific types of income – such as income from sole proprietorships, partnerships, and corporations, stock options, royalties, rents, and fringe benefits – refer to Chapter 4 of Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.

 Source of Earned Income

-You are a U.S. citizen, a bona fide resident of Country A, and working as a mining engineer.
+You are a U.S. citizen, a bona fide resident of a foreign country, and working in the foreign country as a mining engineer.
 Your salary is $76,800 per year.
 You also receive a $6,000 cost of living allowance, and a $6,000 education allowance.
 Your employment contract did not indicate that you were entitled to these allowances only while outside the United States.

 Your total income is $88,800.
 You work a 5-day week, Monday through Friday.
 After subtracting your vacation, you have a total of 240 workdays in the year.
 You worked in the United States during the year for 6 weeks (30 workdays).
-The following shows how to figure the part for work done in the United States during the year.
-Number of days worked in the United States during the year (30) ÷ Number of days of work during the year for which payment was made (240) × Total income ($88,800) = $11,100.
+To figure the part for work done in the United States during the year, divide the number of days you worked in the United States during the year (30) by the number of days you worked during the year (240) and multiply that by your total income ($88,800), as follows:

 Your U.S. source earned income is $11,100.